rotorflight/rotorflight-firmware/docs/SmartFuel.md

 - Tune with the battery type and flying style you actually use.
 - Large changes are rarely needed; make small adjustments and re-fly.
 - Different packs may want slightly different behaviour, but the defaults are intended to be a reasonable starting point.
 - SmartFuel is still an estimate.
-If you have a well-calibrated current sensor and a correctly configured `bat_capacity`, `smartfuel = CURRENT` derives the percentage directly from used mAh (`initial − used / capacity`), independent of voltage sag.
+If you have a well-calibrated current sensor and a correctly configured `bat_capacity`, `smartfuel = CURRENT` derives the percentage directly from used mAh (`initial − used / capacity`), independent of voltage sag, and `smartfuel = COMBINED` takes the more pessimistic of the voltage track and that consumption-derived value.
 To bypass SmartFuel entirely, set `smartfuel = OFF`; `getBatteryChargeLevel()` then uses the legacy behaviour (consumption-based when `bat_capacity` is non-zero, otherwise linear voltage when cell count is known).

 ## Telemetry

-When `smartfuel` is `VOLTAGE` or `CURRENT`, SmartFuel drives the existing fuel/charge-level telemetry output (CRSF, FrSky hub fuel, Flysky iBUS shared fuel, MSP battery state, LED strip, …) — anything routed through `getBatteryChargeLevel()`.
+When `smartfuel` is `VOLTAGE`, `CURRENT`, or `COMBINED`, SmartFuel drives the existing fuel/charge-level telemetry output (CRSF, FrSky hub fuel, Flysky iBUS shared fuel, MSP battery state, LED strip, …) — anything routed through `getBatteryChargeLevel()`.

 **FrSky D-series hub** (`ID_FUEL_LEVEL`) **and Flysky iBUS shared fuel** used to send consumed mAh when `bat_capacity` was zero; they now always send the same 0–100 charge level as the other `getBatteryChargeLevel()` paths.
 Set `bat_capacity` and use consumption telemetry if you need mAh on the radio.